Dank-o/Perfection_Entropy/README.md

 **Project Overview**

 This project explores the structure of perfect and pseudoperfect numbers as quantified by a notion of entropy defined in terms of the divisors of these numbers.
 The main goal is to investigate whether entropy provides insights into the existence of odd perfect numbers—a long-standing unsolved problem in mathematics.
-Please see the project_overview.ipynb file for a more detailed overview.
+Please see the detailed_overview.ipynb file for a more detailed overview.

 **Key Concepts**